-- 1. For any local SAE taking place within RIHES that causes death or is life-threatening to the subjects, the principal investigator shall report the event to the HEC Chair in writing within 24 hours of being informed.
-In the case of a non-fatal or life-threatening event, the event shall be reported within seven calendar days after they are informed about the event. - 2.
+- Reporting period - 1.
+For any local SAE taking place within RIHES that causes death or is life-threatening to the participants, the principal investigator shall report the event to the HEC Chair in writing within 24 hours of being informed.
+In case of a non-fatal or life-threatening event, the event shall be reported within seven calendar days after they are informed about the event. - 2.
 Any SUSAR/UAP that causes death or is life-threatening to the participant(s) shall report the event within seven calendar days after the sponsor has confirmed the SUSAR or after they are informed about the event to HEC.
-In the case of an incomplete preliminary report, a complete report shall be submitted within eight subsequent calendar days and a follow-up report within 15 calendar days. - 3.
-Any SUSAR/UAP that is non-fatal or life-threatening to the subjects shall be reported within 15 calendar days after the sponsor has confirmed the SUSAR or after investigators are informed about the event to HEC.
+In case of an incomplete preliminary report, a complete report shall be submitted within eight subsequent calendar days and a follow-up report within 15 calendar days. - 3.
+Any SUSAR/UAP that is non-fatal or life-threatening to the participants shall be reported within 15 calendar days after the sponsor has confirmed the SUSAR or after investigators are informed about the event to HEC.
 A follow-up report must be promptly submitted.
 In addition, SUSARs in placebo groups do not fall under the criteria of reporting, unless they are caused by contaminants or excipients. - 4.
-For any other non-local adverse event that may increase risk to the subjects, the principal investigator must report to the HEC Chair promptly within 15 calendar days of being informed. - 5.
-Any local adverse event (AE) shall be reported in an annual report form enclosed with the Progress Report Form in HEC F38 (along with the reviewed summary of SAEs/SUSARs/UAPs). - 6.
+For any other non-local adverse event that may increase risk to the participants, the principal investigator must report to the HEC Chair promptly within 15 calendar days of being informed. - 5.
+Any local adverse event (AE) shall be reported in an annual report form enclosed with the Progress Report Form in HEC F38.1, item 5 (along with the reviewed summary of SAEs/SUSARs/UAPs). - 6.
 Any other non-local SAE/SUSAR shall be reported using the CIOMS Report format or any other standard formats sufficiently covering the same information within the period indicated in the protocol or by the research sponsor, or every six months but no more than one year (periodic or annual safety report). - 7.
-The Safety Report by Data Safety Monitoring Board (DSMB) shall be reported using Form HEC F56. - The sponsor must report any significant change that increases risk to the subjects, and new issue that negatively impacts the participants' or subjects' safety and the research operation to HEC within 15 days after observing the change. - The sponsor must report DSMB's suggestions promptly within 15 days of receiving them from DSMB.
+The Safety Report by Data Safety Monitoring Board (DSMB) shall be reported using Form HEC F56.1. - The sponsor must report any significant change that increases risk to the participants, and new issue that negatively impacts the participants' or subjects' safety and the research operation to HEC within 15 days after observing the change. - The sponsor must report DSMB's suggestions promptly within 15 days of receiving them from DSMB. - 8.
+The safety information of the research product (Investigator's brochure/package insert) shall be reported using From HEC F56.1.